cojiso/creturn/README.md

 ## Custom Configuration

-Add support for additional sites by creating a JSON configuration file:
+Add support for additional sites by creating a JSONC configuration file:

 1. Create a configuration file (format below)
 2. Host it on GitHub (raw.githubusercontent.com URL)